kelvinleong/kelvinleong.github.io/_posts/2015-12-24-Multithreading-in-java.markdown

 ### Inter-Thread Communication

 Inter-thread communication is important in multithreading programming.
-Let's say there is a scenario that ThreadA is waiting for ThreadB completing its execution to continue its job.
+Let's say ThreadA is waiting for ThreadB completing its execution to continue its job.
 One of the solution is to create a status tracker which allows one or more threads to wait until a set of operations being performed in other threads completes.

 ~~~java
 public class StatusTracker {